grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 - Avoid marketing clichés and hyperbole.
   - Instead, use evidence-based or quantifiable language to focus and refine the information, and to offer value propositions.

+## Avoid mentioning other companies

+Avoid mentioning other companies in technical documentation.
+Competitive content belongs in marketing materials.

+There are some situations where you must mention another company, such as in data source plugin documentation or a migration guide.
+Otherwise, avoid doing so.

 ## Address users clearly

 To address users clearly and directly, write directives in the imperative second person where the unspoken 'you' is implied.